IntrapreneurAI/lendlogic-v3.4/google_maps_validation.md

 ## 4. Output Format

-The validation results should be presented in the following Markdown format:
+The validation results can be presented in two formats:

+### Format A: Structured Table (Formal)

 ```markdown
 **Google Maps Validation**